Guidelines for Clinical Activities

 The medical chart is a legal document upon which significant lawsuits revolve.
 To make the document as useful as possible, all the entries on paper charts should be in black ink, dated, timed, and signed.
 Deletions should be done with a single line, initialed and dated.
 No part of the chart is to be removed.
 Whether in paper or electronic form, be mindful that the medical record is a professional document and one might be asked to discuss chart entries in court, one should avoid sarcasm, humor, disparaging remarks about the patient or other providers involved, and speculation as to what might have occurred if other treatments or interventions had been provided.

 You will be given access to the Electronic Health Records (EHR) at Memorial Medical Center and St. John's Hospital.
-The SIU clinical departments are in the process of transitioning from paper to electronic format, and training, access, and level of use will be an ongoing project throughout the coming year.
+The SIU clinical departments are in the process of transitioning to a new electronic record, and training, access, and level of use will be an ongoing project throughout the coming year.
 Please be patient and if you run into problems with EHR systems in any of these venues, clerkship faculty and staff will be able to assist.

 REQUESTS FOR INFORMATION